 - A. Plumbing work is to depend upon actual alterations and improvements that have to be performed.
 However, a minimum scope of work for a typical tenant is to include all functions listed below: - 1.
 Prepare design drawings based upon proposed tenant layout. - a.
 Obtain building permit for construction using design drawings. - 2.
 Reroute existing and provide new piping as required. - a.
 Provide seismic restraints required by Code, or this Specification, for all equipment, pipe and materials furnished under this Section. - b.
 Vendor is responsible for design of restraints and for proof of adequacy of restraints. - 3.
 Add, relocate or remove existing plumbing fixtures.
 Plumbing to be capped shall have water, vent, and waste lines at floor below removed back to source. - a.
 Install plumbing fixtures per State Code of Regulations, (e.g. Title 24, Part 2, Chapter 11 B) requirements for access for persons with disabilities. - 4.
 Provide metering for all gas installations. - 5.
 Provide metering for all water usage in excess of standard office requirements. - 6.
 Notify Building Engineer prior to any core drilling, and X-ray floor if requested by Landlord.
 All coring and x-raying shall be performed after hours or as directed by Landlord. - 7.
 A burn permit card shall be obtained from the Building Engineers office prior to commencement of soldering. - 8.
-Tenant Data Closets All Tenants with water-cooled air conditioning systems within their space are to furnish, install and monitor a leak detection system and provide manual shut-off valves to be able to stop the flow to their individual system (s).
-The shut-off valves are to be easily accessible.
-Cross-reference HVAC Section 3.3 BEMS Section for controls. - Tenant Kitchen Equipment All Tenants are to furnish and install a leak detection and notification system to all Tenant Kitchen Equipment similar to the Flood Stopper standards (Plumbing Section 2.1.D.2 below).
-Cross-reference HVAC Section 3.3 BEMS Section for controls. - 10.
-Review drawings with Landlord and Chief Engineer prior to construction. - 11.
-Arrange for necessary inspections, pay fees for inspections, and turn over copies of inspection reports and certificates to Landlord.
+Tenant Data Closets All Tenants with water-cooled air conditioning systems within their space are to furnish and install a building standard leak detection sensor(s) that is connected to the building's leak detection system AND provide manual shut-off valves to be able to stop the water flow to their individual system(s).
+The shut-off valves are to be easily accessible without a ladder.
+Cross reference HVAC Section 3.3 BEMS INTERFACE Section. - 9.
+Tenant Kitchen Equipment All Tenants are to furnish and install a building standard leak detection sensor in locations within the kitchen that will sense leaks that occur from any source that uses water which includes but is not limited to; refrigerators, dishwashers, coffee makers, filters systems, etc. Consult Chief Engineer for sensor specifications and where sensors should be located.
+Cross reference HVAC Section 3.3 BEMS INTERFACE Section.